-- 1. Remove the top cowling. - Remove the start-in-gear protection cable from the starter, if equipped. - Remove the starter/flywheel cover after removing the bolt(s).
+- Remove the top cowling. - Remove the start-in-gear protection cable from the starter, if equipped.

+- 1. Start-in-gear protection cable - Remove the starter/flywheel cover after removing the bolt(s).

-- Prepare the engine for starting.
-For further information, see page 26.
+4. Prepare the engine for starting.
+For further information, see page 32.
 Be sure the engine is in neutral and that the clip is attached to the engine shut-off switch.
-The main switch must be "ON" (on), if equipped. - If equipped the choke knob, pull out it when the engine is cold.
+The main switch must be "ON" (on), if equipped.

+- when the engine is cold.
 After the engine starts, gradually return the choke knob to its home position as the engine warms up. - Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise. - Give a strong pull straight out to crank and start the engine.
 Repeat if necessary.